ellje-23/Opinion-Mining/README.md

 It requires _stdlib.jar_ which was provided by Dr. Kirlin.

 This program determines whether a text is expressing a positive, negative or neutral opinion from a movie review.

+__To Run:__
+1. Download the project
+2. Run the 'SentimentAnalysis.java' file